 • Rip any DVD to video and audio formats with high quality

-• Support both NTSC and PAL DVDs, even if the discs encrypted
+• Support both NTSC and PAL DVDs, even if the discs are encrypted

 • Turn DVD into digital videos so no need to worry about the incompatiblity of DVD format